-2. Morning Mindset
+2. Morning Routine Mindset

 I am a huge advocate of Julia Cameron’s Morning Pages exercise which takes just 10-15 minutes.
 Ideally first thing in the morning, or with your first drink, write down three pages of free-flowing thoughts.
 Without pause or correction, just write down what comes into your head.

-For example, a goal may be to save X amount of money (therefore you are working to earn money to save), or perhaps you have a goal to run the next marathon (therefore you are fitting exercise into your routine in order to have the fitness levels for a marathon).
+For example, a goal may be to save X amount of money; therefore you are working to earn money to save.
+Or perhaps you have a goal to run the next marathon; therefore you are fitting exercise into your routine in order to have the fitness levels for a marathon.

 “Look for magic in the daily routine” Lou Barlow

 If you are working from home, setting a specific time for lunch at least will help you maintain control of your daytime hours.

-6. Take a Break
+6. Take a Break at Work